Health Emergency Declaration (HED)

 - In 2023, researchers found a GBA gene variant - tinyurl.com/yj78bdy3 that raises PD risk in people of African ancestry.

-Take Action this Parkinson’s Awareness Month
+Take Action on Parkinson’s Awareness

 A Guide for Navigating Parkinson’s